-The City of Parkville is dedicated to providing the most efficient and effective service possible to keep our streets clean and our residents safe.
+The City is dedicated to providing the most efficient and effective service possible to keep our streets clean and our residents safe.
 The weather is constantly monitored throughout the year and plays an important role in our street maintenance.

 The City annually budgets funds for snow removal and ice control operations for the public streets and public parking lots maintained by the City.
 The City provides such operations in a safe and cost-effective manner, keeping in mind safety, budget, personnel and environmental concerns.
 The goals of the City’s snow removal and ice control operations include:

 - Monitor, in conjunction with the Police Department, weather and road conditions 24 hours a day;

 - Maintain public streets in a safe driving condition;